shirleywang27/shirleywang27.github.io/_posts/2017-10-31-Capstone-Project.md

 I use this model to predict the Numeracy Band for student who will take Y9 Naplan in 2018 and 2019.

 In the table below, high risk indicates those students has a very high probability of scoring band 7 or below in Y9 test.
-The minimal risk implies that those student are very likely to reach Band 8 or above.
+The minimal risk implies that those students are very likely to reach Band 8 or above.
 There are around 12% - 16% students are in Medium and High risk that teachers should pay more attention on.

 ![_config.yml]({{ site.baseurl }}/images/pred_2018.png)